Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/samples/Sample4_ExportAndImport.md

 ### Getting Project Details

-To get information regarding a specific project, the `GetProjectDetails()` method can be used as follows:sss
+To get information regarding a specific project, the `GetProjectDetails()` method can be used as follows:

 ```C# Snippet:QuestionAnsweringProjectsClient_GetProjectDetails
 Response projectDetails = client.GetProjectDetails(importedProjectName);